 This sadly changed on October 11 2009.
 As I walked my children to their wrestling class with the dogs I felt a funny pain in my breast.
 I thought nothing of it until my Dachshund Dotty, decided to run away and I chased her.
 When I ran something painful and unfamiliar was juggling around in my bra.
 Of course, I thought it was an acorn and Autumn was to blame for my discomfort.

-I ignored it as I did an interview for work and when a later conference call got a bit boring I decided to Goggle "lump in breast".
+I ignored it as I did an interview for work and when a later conference call got a bit boring I decided to Google "lump in the breast".
 This eased my worry as everything was telling me that this pain was caused by a cyst and cancer did not hurt.

 One month later on November 10, I had my cyst removed.
 The operation was simple and I candidly booked several business trips and carried on as usual.
-The doctor called me for a follow up one week later and I managed to squeeze a 30 minute appointment into my now packed schedule.
-Recalling now, I did't want to go to the doctor as I had much more exciting and better things to do.
+The doctor called me for a follow up one week later and I managed to squeeze a 30-minute appointment into my now packed schedule.
+Recalling now, I didn't want to go to the doctor as I had much more exciting and better things to do.